 As a UK casino player using PayPal, you will not be subjected to fees for using the payment service, but the company does issue a 2% charge on incoming payments so you should keep this in mind when settling on a withdrawal method.
 There is also the possibility of additional PayPal fees should you play in a currency other than pound sterling.

 As we have mentioned a couple of times, PayPal’s biggest strength is its safety.
 Transactions are thoroughly vetted.
 Should you have issues, you can contact the customer service.
 PayPal is also known for a great customer safety policy.
 If you pay an online casino or anyone else through PayPal and don’t receive your goods (in the rare case that the money isn’t deposited in your online casino account), you can open a dispute case through PayPal in order to get your money back.

-The only real problem with PayPal, if you are happy with their customer service, is the withdrawal time.
-Other services, such as direct competitors Skrill and Neteller, offer more additional bonuses. payPal offers discounts with some services, Skrill and Neteller have their own credit cards with rewards system and online casino bonuses.
+The only real problem with PayPal, if you are happy with their customer service, is the withdrawal time – and it does not usually as fast payout casino sites.
+Other services, such as direct competitors Skrill and Neteller, offer more additional bonuses.
 Payments directly to and from your bank account take just as long as PayPal, but that may mean exposing your gambling activity on your statements, which not everyone is comfortable with.

 Many people already have a PayPal account, as you can use it on many websites around the internet.
 Thus it would be most comfortable to stick with it if you already have one.
 The limited availability as a payment method at online casinos makes this difficult, however.
 That’s why we have compiled a list of recommended online casinos that accept PayPal.